 - Here are the three link sharing default settings you can select from:

 OFF: Only the file owner and people the owner has shared the file with can access the file.

 ON Primary target audience with the link: Only those in your primary target audience who have the link can access it.

 ON Primary target audience: Anyone in your primary target audience can find and access the file.

 - You will then save your permissions, but be aware that it can take up to 24 hours for the changes to take effect.

 It’s important to note that employees are used to collaborating freely and if their habits get hampered, they can use workarounds to be able to share documents, which can lead to other Access-Risk issues.

 Instead of immediately locking down employees’ permissions, the method that we’ve found to work best is to educate employees and give them visibility of security risks related to link sharing.
-And to control access to Google Workspace documents by using a real-time access control system.
+And to control access to Google Workspace documents by using a Cloud Document Security system.